 Sympherobius elegans

-4 of the 5 British Sympherobius species have been found in Norfolk so far but none of them have been recorded more than 4 times.
-However, as I've recorded 5 individuals of 3 species in unremarkable habitat here in North Elmham, I think they must be vastly under-recorded.
+Four of the five British Sympherobius species have been found in Norfolk so far but none of them have been recorded more than half a dozen times up to 2025.
+However, as I've recorded 11 individuals covering all four species in unremarkable habitat here in North Elmham, I think they must be vastly under-recorded.

-Most members of the genus tend to be rather dark brown and thus can recall the Spongeflies (Sisyridae).
-They can be distinguished from Spongeflies by the presence of a recurrent humeral vein and the presence of forks in many of the veins along the front margin of the wing.
+Most members of the genus tend to be rather dark brown and thus can recall the spongeflies (family Sisyridae).
+They can be distinguished from spongeflies by the presence of a recurrent humeral vein and the presence of forks in many of the veins along the front margin of the wing.
 From other genera of brown lacewings they are best differentiated by having fewer cross-veins in the hindwing (specifically, according to Plant (1997), none in the outer third of the hind wing OR no more than 4 altogether) - of course this is very hard to see on a live insect and unlikely to be evident from photos.

 Like Sympherobius pygmaeus, but unlike the other species in the genus, elegans has only two branches to the radial sector of the forewing - the others have three.
 Unlike pygmaeus, the veins are uniformly dark and the thorax lacks the pale centre present in pygmaeus.
 There are also differences in the marbling of the wing membrane (see Plant for details).
 Identification of males is best confirmed by examining the tip of the abdomen (again, see Plant for diagrams).